 Most people can't quite understand or imagine the hood I grew up in.
 Hacienda Heights?
 San Gabriel Valley?
 "Is that like..
 San Bernardino??
 Umm like Pomona?"
 It's the same as explaining how to pronounce my last name.
 I'll just remain quiet and let you figure it out.
 But thankfully to the Fung Brothers, they've made [...]

-Where to find the best Chinese food in Southern California?
+Where does one go to find the best Chinese Food in Southern California?
 Perhaps even in the US?
-Leave it to me, as I've dedicatedly, whole-heartedly done my research for 27 years, just for You!
-In my hometown, the San Gabriel Valley!
-You can forget about China Town, most Chinese people find the food gross and un-authentic.
-People [...]
+It is arguably in the area I grew up in: the San Gabriel Valley!
+You can forget about China Town in Downtown Los Angeles as most Chinese people find the food greasy and un-authentic.
+To find the most [...]